ViFiCon: Vision and Wireless Association Via Self-Supervised Contrastive Learning: Introduction

-In this paper, we present ViFiCon, a self-supervised contrastive learning model to make associations between camera and wireless modalities without hand-crafted labeled or ground truth data.
-Hand-labelling datasets (providing ground truth associations between vision and wireless) is expensive and time-consuming, and so instead, we create multimodal associations without using hand-labeled data.
-We leverage bounding boxes for person detection using an off-the-shelf object detection model \cite{ZedCam} to obtain combinations of pedestrian depths from the vision modality, without knowledge of which pedestrians are contributing FTM data.
-We then construct positive and negative pairings of these depth combinations from the vision domain and the known FTM distances from the wireless domain based on passively collected timestamp information, as inspired by the time contrastive audio and video self-supervised synchronization task proposed in \cite{korbar2018cooperative}.
-To bring the two modalities into a joint representation, we create a novel band image representation that maps the signals into a sequence of gray-scale bands.
-Not only can we represent a single signal for each modality, but we can combine multiple of these signals in a singular image to learn both a scene-wide temporal synchronization of the data as well as a downstream signal-to-signal association for the depth and FTM data.
-As the vision domain uses unlabeled bounding boxes, this scene-wide synchronization allows the representation to know how many signals should be considered in a single image representation by considering the fixed sized FTM image representation.
-That is, the number of smartphones is known and constrains the number of relevant bounding box depth signals.
-We then train a siamese convolutional neural network model on the scene-wide synchronization task to embed the positive and negative pairings into a joint latent space with a Euclidean distance-based contrastive loss.
-When trained on the pseudo-labeled data, we can then apply the task downstream without any more training on the individual association task.
-We show the motivation of ViFiCon in Figure~\ref{fig:motivation}.
+\model~ is among the \textit{first} works to use a shared representation for both vision and wireless modalities using a Siamese model structure.
+Multimodal associations are obtained without hand-labeled data, We construct positive and negative pairings across the two modalities through passively collected timestamp information, as inspired by temporal contrastive audio and video synchronization in \cite{korbar2018cooperative}.
+We create a novel representation of sequences from the two modalities.
+Combining a set of sequences in one shared image learns a global scene-wide synchronization, where each person's FTM and depth in the scene is shown for a window.
+This guides the downstream one-to-one association task, where we represent each person's depth and FTM data in their own images for sequence matching.
+We train a Siamese convolutional neural network model on the scene-wide synchronization task to embed positive and negative pairs into a joint latent space with a Euclidean distance contrastive loss.
+We can then apply the task downstream without any more training.
+We show the motivation of \model~ in Figure~\ref{fig:motivation}.

 \textbf{Summary of Contributions} We summarize our contributions as follows: